PageSpeed Optimization: all services from server to browser

 Our Service Areas at a Glance

 The following overview shows the eight core areas of our performance optimization.
 Each area addresses specific technical challenges and contributes its part to faster loading times.
 In practice, these areas work together: an optimized server configuration provides the foundation on which frontend optimization and caching can achieve their full effect.
+In addition, we test every page in a Lighthouse audit and break down the response time in the TTFB detail down to the server and database level.

 Core Web Vitals